skyejacobson/conversorHTB/README.md

 The connection specifies `bash: no job control in this shell`.
 It's highly reccomended to increase the job control in the shell to avoid an accidental disconnect: Read here how to do that [How to Upgrade a DUMB shell](https://systemweakness.com/how-to-upgrade-a-dumb-shell-64ea9880f556)

-With access to the server we need find privilege escalation.
-Specifically in the `app.py` file in the first few lines tell us where to look.
+With access to the server we need to find privilege escalation.
+Specifically, the `app.py` file in the first few lines tell us where to look.

 ```
 DB_PATH = '/var/www/conversor.htb/instance/users.db'